 - Do you have them all the time or do they come and go?

 - What makes them worse?

 - Are they getting worse or staying the same?

 - Have you had to stop doing things you used to do?

 - Does anyone in your family have a genetic form of dementia, Huntington’s, or Parkinson’s?

 - What medications do you take?

 - Have you been under any unusual stress lately?
-Any major life changes?
+Have you had any major life changes?

-In addition to being prepared to answer your doctor’s questions, it is helpful to write down questions you want to ask your doctor.
-The following are some questions you might want to ask.
-Any others you have should be added to the list.
+In addition to being prepared to answer your doctor’s questions, it is helpful to write down questions you want to ask.
+The following are some suggestions.
+Add any others to the list:

 - What is causing my symptoms?